SparkVent/TheSparkVent/README.md

 ### Aims

-* **Works** - as close to these [UK Rapidly Manufactured Ventilator System Specifications](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/876167/RMVS001_v3.1.pdf) as we can get it
+* **Works** - as close to these [TGA (Australian Regulatory Body) Guidelines](https://www.tga.gov.au/sites/default/files/ventilator-covid-19-use-australia.pdf) or the more extensive [UK Rapidly Manufactured Ventilator System Specifications](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/876167/RMVS001_v3.1.pdf) as we can get it
 * **Simple** - as we can get it
 * **Safe** - as we can get it
 * **Reliable** - as we can get it = ideally do 250,000 cycles without failure